 If a student's illness extends beyond 3 days in a 20 school-day period, a physician's note justifying the absences may be required in order to excuse those days.
 It is the goal at CMS to avoid this process through communication and support of students that are struggling with attendance.
+Excessive medical absences are still considered truant when they become excessive.
 Please contact CMS with any concerns regarding attendance.